vmmunoza/Extracting-Metis-L2-Data/README.md

 # Extracting-Metis-L2-Data

-This repository provides material to help you extract data from Metis L2 by running a replica node and using the Web3.js library.
-It will also shows how to use GPT to visualize this blockchain data.
+This repository provides material to help you extract data from Metis L2 blockchain by running a replica node and using the Web3.js library to extract and save the data.
+It also shows how to use GPT to visualize this blockchain data.

 ## 1. Run a replica node

-Replica node does XXXX:
+Replica node provides a comprehensive toolkit for deploying, configuring, and managing Metis blockchain nodes.

-First step is to clone the repo:
+The first step is to clone the repo:

 `git clone https://github.com/ericlee42/metis-replica-node`

-Make sure you satisfy the requirements:
+Make sure you are able to satisfy the requirements:

 - Linux(x86_64)

 - Docker (can be downloaded here: https://docs.docker.com/engine/install/)

-If you have Windows make sure you have WSL 2 and Docker Desktop enables:
+If you have Windows make sure you have WSL 2 and Docker Desktop enabled:

 https://docs.docker.com/desktop/wsl/#turn-on-docker-desktop-wsl-2

-Then update config :
+Next update the config to start your Metis mainnet node with minimal configuration steps and adhere to Docker Compose's default behavior :

 `cp docker-compose-mainnet.yml docker-compose.yml`

-Then run docker:
+Then run Docker:

 `docker compose up -d`

-You should see this on terminal if everything is working
+You should see this on your terminal if everything is working properly

 ![Replica Node](https://github.com/vmmunoza/Extracting-Metis-L2-Data/blob/main/Images/01.jpg)

-You can check the logs from l2geth on Docker Desktop, you'll see this:
+You can check the logs from l2geth on Docker Desktop, you'll see something that looks like this:

 ![Replica Node](https://github.com/vmmunoza/Extracting-Metis-L2-Data/blob/main/Images/02.jpg)

-## 2. Use Web3.js to extract Metis L2 Data
+## 2. Use web3.js to extract Metis L2 Data

-You can do this in several ways, like and web3.JS
+There are several ways to extract and fetch data now that your node is running.
+The most common way is to use JSON-RPC.
+Tools and libraries like web3.py (for Python), Nethereum (for .NET), and web3.js (for JavaScript) can interact with the node to fetch data.

-We’ll use this last one so make sure to check the documentation first:
+We'll use web3.js so make sure to check the documentation first:

 https://docs.web3js.org/